Harish Singh Dhami

 Harish Singh Dhami is an Indian politician from Uttarakhand and a three term Member of the Uttarakhand Legislative Assembly.
 He represents the Dharchula (Uttarakhand Assembly constituency).
 He is a member of the Indian National Congress.
+He was first elected to the seat in 2012.
 In 2014, he vacated his seat for then Chief Minister of Uttarakhand Harish Rawat, after that he was appointed the Chairman of Van Vikas Nigam (Rank Cabinet Minister).
 He later regained the seat in 2017 and was re-elected in 2022 as a candidate of the Indian National Congress.